Gunslingers (2025 film): Production

 In May 2024, it was announced that post-production had begun on a western action film titled Gunslingers, after filming occurred in Cave City, Kentucky, Barren County, Hart County, and Edmonson County.
 Brian Skiba wrote, co-produced, and directed the film, with Nicolas Cage, Stephen Dorff, Heather Graham, Scarlet Rose Stallone, Randall Batinkoff, Tzi Ma, Costas Mandylor, Cooper Barnes, and Bre Blair starring.

 Release

 Gunslingers was released in selected theaters in the United States, and on video on demand on April 11, 2025.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 20 out of 100, based on six critics, indicating "generally unfavorable" reviews.